Winter has descended upon Amsterdam, along with an unhealthy amount of rain and a severe lack of vitamin D – and yet the city is brighter than ever.

 If you arrive in Amsterdam during winter, a canal cruise might be at the bottom of your to-do list, but it’s time to reconsider.
 The best place to see the lights is from the water, and you’re going to stay a whole lot warmer on a boat than you will on foot.

-Most of Amsterdam’s major canal cruise companies are offering deals, but we’ve listed some of our favourites below.
+Most of Amsterdam’s major canal cruise companies are offering deals, but we’ve listed some of our favorites below.

 Choose your starting point